 The founder of Fairbrix pre-mined millions of coins for himself before the launch, which didn’t go too well with the community.
 There were also serious bugs in the software.

 Lee found out that there was a demand for a new cryptocurrency anyway – if only the distribution and mining were done fairly.
 His second attempt was Litecoin, which was launched in October 2011.

-Charlie Lee announced Litecoin at Bitcointalk forum with a topic titled [ANN] Litecoin – a lite version of Bitcoin.
+Charlie Lee announced Litecoin at the Bitcointalk forum with a topic titled [ANN] Litecoin – a lite version of Bitcoin.
 Launched!
 His creation is the oldest cryptocurrency still used right after Bitcoin.

 Many newbies don’t know that Litecoin is based almost entirely on Bitcoin.
-Some people say Lee just copy-pasted the Bitcoin code and changed few parameters.
+Some people say Lee just copy-pasted the Bitcoin code and changed a few parameters.
 Even if this was the case, it can be done by anyone with Litecoin as well.
 Both Bitcoin and Litecoin are open-source programs.